cxr00/cxr/cxr/sociomathematics/readme/clq.md

 # clq.py: Socioarithmetic over Sociomathematical Strings

 Below is a summary of known properties of socioarithmetic.
-It consists of four related but *nonmutual* operations, ie these operations are not compatible with notions such as inverse, distributivity, or even bijection (not even when limiting the set to involutions!).
+It consists of four related but *nonmutual* operations, ie these operations are compatible but not through canonical notions such as inverse, distributivity, or even bijection (not even when limiting the set to involutions!).

 ## Sociomathematical strings and normal form <a name="normal"></a>